 There are many great traditions at Augusta National but why do caddies wear white jumpsuits at the Masters?
 We take a look at a convention that dates back to when the golf club first opened…

-Why do caddies wear ‘boiler suits’ at The Masters?
+Why do caddies wear white jumpsuits at The Masters?

 What do caddies usually wear at tournaments?

-Billy Foster, Matthew Fitzpatrick‘s caddie, has been known to have some fun with his Sheffield United-supporting player.
-Foster is a fan of Yorkshire rivals Leeds United and is often seen wearing the club’s branded clothing at tournaments.
+Billy Foster, Matthew Fitzpatrick‘s ex-caddie, has been known to have some fun with his Sheffield United-supporting player.
+Foster is a fan of Yorkshire rivals Leeds United and has been seen before wearing the club’s branded clothing at tournaments.

-He can’t do that at Augusta as the club has a policy of caddies wearing green hats with the Augusta National logo on.
+He can’t do that at Augusta, as the club has a policy of caddies wearing green hats with the Augusta National logo on.
+The caddies have their own uniform at Augusta National, so let’s go into the ins and outs.

 ALSO: Masters weather forecast